 When comparing Bitwarden and LastPass’s security, there are a few important factors you need to bear in mind.
 Sure, both password managers offer military-grade encryption, multi-factor authentication, and secure data storage, but BitWarden is open source while LastPass is closed source.

 This means developers are free to poke around in Bitwarden and patch up any issues that may crop up, while LastPass is as closed as the password vaults it creates for its users.
-Unfortunately, LastPass also suffered a serious hacking attempt in the not-too-distant past, for these reasons we rate Bitwarden as the more secure of the two.
+Unfortunately, LastPass also suffered a serious hacking attempt in the not-too-distant past and was actually breached in 2022, for these reasons we rate Bitwarden as the more secure of the two.
 Let’s look at their respective security features in more detail.

 Bitwarden uses end-to-end military-grade AES-256 cipher encryption and a master password-derived encryption key to keep your sensitive data secure.
 This includes personal info like your logins, credit card details, ID, and even your folder names.
 No one is getting access to this info.